 - The statement should be typed on 8.5" x 11' paper, double spaced.
-For the Massage Therapy and Associate programs it should be 1-2 pages in length, for the Bachelor and Master's programs it should be 2-3 pages in length.
+For the Massage Therapy and Associate programs it should be 1-2 pages in length; application process for Master's and Bachelor's programs requires 2-3 pages in length.

 Other Important Application Information Required:

 - Applicants to the Massage certificates or Associate degrees are required to provide the college with an official high school transcript, a certified copy of a high school diploma or GED certificate, or results of a state certified completion of a high school equivalency exam, as well as a transcript of the coursework completed while attending high school.
 Proof of a previously earned, accredited Associate degree acceptable for full credit to a bachelor degree program or higher is also acceptable for admission to these programs.
 If possible, these should be mailed directly to the college.

 - Official transcripts from all colleges and massage programs should be sent directly to Pacific College from the institution.
 If applicable, please have the Records Department of your college send the password to retrieve an E-transcript from a college website to the Registrar of Pacific College.